 - You should also:

 - Sign up for updates from International SOS about places you’re planning to travel

 - Download and use the International SOS application to access information about healthcare and security

 - Register in the Smart Traveller Enrolment Program (STEP) from the US Department of State

 - Use the AlertTraveler app and program through OrangeAbroad

 - If anything has happened:

-- Remember that the sooner you tell Syracuse London and/or the police, the better help we can provide
+- Remember that the sooner you tell Syracuse London and/or the police, the better we can support you

 - Report crime incidents to the London Metropolitan Police